sangu09/StudyManagementPortal/README.md

 Need to add features like:
 1. Teacher can upload a assignment in a class and students have a deadline to submit that assignment.

+Built using PHP and MySQL as a backend and Javascript, HTML and CSS as frontend language.